Cahal Carvill

 Cahal Carvill (born 22 April 1987) is a hurler who plays as a centre-forward at senior level for the Armagh county team.

 Carvill made his debut on the inter-county scene as a dual player for the Armagh minor teams.
 He played for several seasons in this grade, and won an Ulster Minor Football Championship medal as a Gaelic footballer, coming on as a late substitute in both the semi-final and final, and an All-Ireland medal as a hurler in the C competition.
 Carvill subsequently joined the Armagh under-21 hurling and football teams, winning an All-Ireland hurling medal at C level.
-By this stage he had also joined the Armagh senior hurling team, making his debut in 2006, and going on to win two Nicky Rackard Cup medals (the fourth-highest senior inter-county championship overall in hurling) and two lower National Hurling League medals.
+By that stage he had also joined the Armagh senior hurling team, making his debut in 2006, and going on to win two Nicky Rackard Cup medals (the fourth-highest senior inter-county championship overall in hurling) and two lower National Hurling League medals.